+A. Administration

-- A. Administration - Is fully cognizant of WIOA and its regulations, state and LWDB imposed policies or directives, and other applicable laws, regulations, rules or contracts to guide administrative requirements and efforts - Is fully cognizant of and implements the negotiated MOU - Develops procedures for one-stop service location operations in partnership with stakeholders - Negotiates with partners and service providers regarding their one-stop service location roles, responsibilities, services and activities, staff complement and other operational particulars - In concert with the LWDB and/or assigned local area staff, negotiates with partners and service providers regarding expenses related to space, occupancy, shared costs and other costs associated with the operator and one-stop delivery system - Recommends, maintains and retires one-stop service locations' technologic tools and services - Provides LWDB with programmatic and fiscal reports and other relevant operational information B. - B. Coordination - Coordinates the provision of one-stop partners services and activities as reflected in the MOU
+- Is fully cognizant of WIOA and its regulations, state and LWDB imposed policies or directives, and other applicable laws, regulations, rules or contracts to guide administrative requirements and efforts - Ensure full implementation of the federal, state, and local branding standards. - Ensure full compliance with all federal, state, and local policies and procedures related to the onestop system and one-stop Centers. - Develops and modifies procedures for one stop service operations to ensure regional consistency throughout all PA CareerLink® locations in the north central workforce development area. - Is fully cognizant of and implements the negotiated MOU - Develops procedures for one-stop service location operations in partnership with stakeholders - Negotiates with partners and service providers regarding their one-stop service location roles, responsibilities, services and activities, staff complement and other operational particulars - In concert with Workforce Solutions and/or assigned local area staff, negotiates with partners and service providers regarding expenses related to space, occupancy, shared costs and other costs associated with the operator and one-stop delivery system - Recommends, maintains and retires one-stop service locations' technologic tools and services - Provides LWDB with programmatic and fiscal reports and other relevant operational information - Meets with Workforce Solutions staff and Workforce Development Board members on a monthly basis to discuss expectations, roles/responsibilities, to make recommendations and to provide updates.